ACINQ/eclair/docs/release-notes/eclair-vnext.md

 It can also send onion messages with the `sendonionmessage` API.
 Messages sent to Eclair will be ignored.

+### Support for `option_compression`

+Eclair now supports the `option_compression` feature as specified in https://github.com/lightning/bolts/pull/825.
+Eclair will announce what compression algorithms it supports for routing sync, and will only use compression algorithms supported by its peers when forwarding gossip.

+If you were overriding the default `eclair.router.sync.encoding-type` in your `eclair.conf`, you need to update your configuration.
+This field has been renamed `eclair.router.sync.preferred-compression-algorithm` and defaults to `zlib`.

 ### API changes

 #### Timestamps